CS326-OSUF16/TestHWRepo/templates/hw2/README.md

 ## Preliminaries

 * You'll first need to download and unzip Maven 3.3.9 if you haven't done so already.
 We will be using the Maven `mvn` command frequently and we highly recommend you create an alias to the `<maven directory>/bin` in your *NIX shell.
-* Get the latest files from the instructor's repository by running the `bin/sync` script
+* Get the latest files from the instructor's repository by running the `bin/sync` script.
 * Copy the contents `templates/hw2` to `submissions/hw2`.  `git add` the copied files and then commit to your local repository

 ## Part 1) Warm up